laurahspencer/LabNotebook/_posts/2018-06-27-O-angasi-heat-shock.md

 120 minutes | 37.6
 **Mean temp** | **37.4**

 I monitored survival from each group/duration; at 48 hours I made the call that 1 hr immersion in 37C was sub-lethal.
-This was premature, as I had mortality after 48 hours:
+This was premature, as I had mortality after 48 hours.

-[SURVIVAL DATA TBD; STILL BEING COLLECTED]

 #### 6/24/2018 Heat Shock Trial